-- The AGLC will review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - The AGLC will review the group's gaming financial report to ensure all disbursements of proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.
+AGLC will review the group's proposed use of proceeds and approve those which comply with above policy, above standards, Section 4 -General Use of Gaming Revenue/Proceeds, Terms and Conditions of licence and Board policies.

+2. AGLC will review the group's gaming financial report to ensure all disbursements of proceeds have been approved and comply with above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, and Conditions of licence and Board policies.
-For groups identifying facility expenses as a proposed use of proceeds for the first time, the AGLC will review:

-- the group's incorporation documents to ensure the group has the right under its bylaws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the admission fees for the facility to ensure the fees are not so prohibitive they will exclude members of the general public; - d) the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; - e) a record of the public use of the facility, or specific areas within the facility (see Section 3.27, Standard 3 c) ii)), to ensure the facility is available for use by the general public at least 50% of the time the facility is available for use; - f) percentage of total square footage of the facility that is public use area and percentage that is restricted to members to ensure a public use area exists; and - g) the name, nature of business and square footage of the facility occupied by any commercial entity to ensure gaming proceeds will not be spent on subsidizing a commercial activity.
+- 3. For groups identifying facility expenses as a proposed use of proceeds for the first time, AGLC will review: - the group's incorporation documents to ensure the group has the right under its bylaws to own or lease a facility which is available to the general public; - b) the facility ownership or lease documents to ensure the group has the responsibility and legal right to operate the facility; - c) the admission fees for the facility to ensure the fees are not so prohibitive they will exclude members of the general public; - the group's facility public admission procedures to ensure membership is not a requirement of public use, the hours of public use are reasonable and the hours of public use are advertised; - e) a record of the public use of the facility, or specific areas within the facility (see Section 3.27, Standard 3 c) ii), to ensure the facility is available for use by the general public at least 50 per cent of the time the facility is available for use; - f) percentage of total square footage of the facility that is public use area and percentage that is restricted to members to ensure a public use area exists; and - g) the name, nature of business and square footage of the facility occupied by any commercial entity to ensure gaming proceeds will not be spent on subsidizing a commercial activity.

-Note: If the facility expenses were previously approved, the AGLC may request updates on some or all of the above information.
+Note: If the facility expenses were previously approved, AGLC may request updates on some or all of the above information.

-- 4. For groups identifying the purchase of a facility as a proposed use of proceeds, the AGLC will ensure the information specified in Standard 19 above is submitted with the application. - 5.
-The AGLC will review the group's gaming financial report to ensure facility disbursements comply with Section 5.11. - If the group is using a "Building Fund" for its facility disbursements, the AGLC will ensure the group submits bank statements, cancelled
+4. For groups identifying the purchase of a facility as a proposed use of proceeds, AGLC will ensure the information specified in Standard 19 above is submitted with the application.

+5. AGLC will review the group's gaming financial report to ensure facility disbursements comply with Section 5.11.